Bomb blasts and flash protests as Myanmar enters fourth month under junta - RFI

 In Yangon's Insein township, a bomb blast went off around 10 am near a local school, said a resident staying nearby.

-"Some security forces came to check the blast area, but I only watched from a distance from my home because I was worried they would arrest me," he told AFP, adding that he saw smoke rising.
+"Some security forces came to check the blast area, but I only watched from a distance from my home because I was worried they would arrest me," he told AFP.

-By afternoon, another two blasts went off in Yankin, further south, according to locals living in the leafy residential township.
+By afternoon, two more blasts went off in Yankin, further south, according to locals living in the leafy residential township.

-"I heard it from my place, I thought it was thunder," a resident told AFP, adding that the explosions left the security forces nervous.
+"I thought it was thunder," a resident told AFP, adding that the explosions left the security forces nervous.

 It remains unclear if anyone was injured by the blasts.